 A single customer accounted for approximately 6% and 7% of our revenue for the years ended December 31, 2022 and 2021, respectively.
 Additionally, our five largest customers accounted for approximately 24% and 30% of our revenue for the years ended December 31, 2022 and 2021, respectively.
 It is likely that we will continue to derive a significant portion of our revenue from these customers in the near future.
-There has been an increase in consolidation amongst E&P companies and, as a result, we have experienced a reduction in spending with certain large customers and may continue to further experience a reduction in future business with consolidation has other preferred vendors for the products and services we have been providing.
+There has been an increase in consolidation amongst E&P companies and, as a result, we have experienced a reduction in spending with certain large customers and may continue to further experience a reduction in future business with consolidating customers if combined capital spending is reduced, if procurement strategies are altered, or if the counterparty in the consolidation has other preferred vendors for the products and services we have been providing.
 If any large customers decided not to continue to use our products and services for any reason, our revenue would decline, which could have a material adverse effect on our business, financial condition and results of operations.
 In addition, we are subject to credit risk due to the concentration of our customer base.
 Any nonperformance by these customers, including their failure to pay the amounts they owe us, either as a result of changes in general financial and economic conditions, conditions in the oil and natural gas industry or otherwise, could have a material adverse effect on our business, financial condition and results of operations.